These functions are selection helpers.

 cut_names("Width", .vars = rep(names(iris), 2)) #> [1] "Sepal."
 "Petal." str_remove_all(rep(names(iris), 2), "Width") #> [1] "Sepal.Length" "Sepal."
 "Petal.Length" "Petal."
 "Species" #> [6] "Sepal.Length" "Sepal."
 "Petal.Length" "Petal."
 "Species" extract_names("Length|Width", .vars = names(iris)) #> [1] "Length" "Width" str_extract(rep(names(iris), 2), "Length|Width") #> [1] "Length" "Width" "Length" "Width" NA "Length" "Width" "Length" "Width" #> [10] NA

-The examples above do not show that cut_names()
+The examples above do not show that cut_names() removes all strings matching

-does only extract the .pattern
+the .pattern argument, while extract_names() does only extract the .pattern

 one time: